 The Tiny House Movement is not only very very cute, but it is also intended to be a step toward sustainability and affordability.
 Basically, it means building small dwellings which encourage a shift away from a consumerist lifestyle because there is nowhere to put all your impulse purchases, meaning that you keep only what you really need or that brings you joy.

-Tiny houses also encourage a sense of community because they can be constructed in a way that makes miniature neighbourhoods possible and they can be built in the old fashioned ‘barn raising’ style.
+These alternative homes also encourage a sense of community because they can be constructed in a way that makes miniature neighbourhoods possible and they can be built in the old fashioned ‘barn raising’ style.
 The movement is most prevalent in America but it has migrated to European shores too, notably in Sweden, (capital of flat pack everything including homes) and here in the UK where Tiny Eco Homes UK make and sell houses for as little as £26,000.

 Similar to the tiny home movement is the trend for mobile homes.
 The Tumbleweed Tiny House Company specialises in mobile tiny houses on wheels.
 But, the original tiny house, the cara/campervan is a viable and attractive housing choice for many people today.
 One reason is that life in a mobile home provides a level of freedom otherwise not available for most people.
 The chance to pick up and move at the drop of a hat and to see so many new landscapes is irresistible to lots of people, but it comes with its own pitfalls that need to be considered such as water supply, waste management, electricity and wifi.
 But there is no doubt that it is a more affordable and freeing alternative housing option.